 To open up the imbuing dialog, use the imbuing shrine on the item you like to imbue.
 Note that you can only imbue items when they are not equipped.
 There are several imbuements a player can choose from.
 Premium players can further select from 3 different levels of imbuement.

 Every imbuement requires a certain amount of money as well as certain astral sources which you need to have in your backpack or your supply stash.
 The required astral sources will be used up whether the imbuement is successful or not.
 Unless you use gold to purchase a protection charm, every imbuement has a certain chance to fail.
 In this case you will lose the spent astral sources and the gold.

 An imbuement lasts for 20 hours.
-The time will only decrease when the item is equipped.
+The time will only decrease when the item is equipped while you are hunting.
 In case your needs have changed before these 20 hours are over, you can clear the imbuement from your item for a fee.

 Since pure magic users such as druids or sorcerers are weak melee fighters they need to make up for this by using powerful magic against their enemies.
 For this reason they have a large arsenal of offensive spells and wands or rods at their disposal.
 However, these will not save you if you do not know how to use them effectively.
 The following hints should help you to make the most of your magic-using character: